isaacnmm/pestpolicy-hugo2XX/content/posts/types-of-paint-sprayers/index.md

 ###  3. Size

-Small
-- sized paint sprayers are suitable for small
-- scale painting projects or DIY projects.
-A small
-- sized paint sprayer (like handheld type) is more comfortable to move along when painting and thus wont weigh you down lightweight.
-For large
-- scale or commercial paint applications, you will need to consider a large paint sprayer that can handle large paint volume without getting fatigued.
+Small-sized paint sprayers are suitable for small-scale painting projects or DIY projects.
+A small-sized paint sprayer (like handheld type) is more comfortable to move along when painting and thus wont weigh you down lightweight.
+For large-scale or commercial paint applications, you will need to consider a large paint sprayer that can handle large paint volume without getting fatigued.

 Most airless sprayers and conventional compressor sprayers are large and hence suitable for commercial spray painting projects can spray for a long time without failure. > See Also: > Wheel Paint for Aluminum